Conditions in schools that facilitate implementation of peer coaching

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Jeffery, Jean Amy, "Conditions in schools that facilitate implementation of peer coaching" (1993).
 Instructional Design, Development and Evaluation - Dissertations.
-Paper 35.
+35.